 Introduction

-To better mimic the intestine, GOC should present adequate intestinal barrier function.
-Absorption studies are a way to assess the entrance and permeation of substances (such as nutrients or drugs) (Volpe, 2020).Within absorption studies, digestion blanks must be used as control samples to be compared with the digested ingredients or food of interest.
-The digesta contains digestive enzymes and bile salts at concentrations that although physiologically relevant are harmful to cells.
-For this reason, there are different strategies to detoxificate this digesta, among which is dilution with culture medium (Kondrashina et al., 2023).However, extensive dilution of the sample will difficult the posterior analysis.
+To better mimic the intestine, GOC must present adequate intestinal barrier function.
+Researchers use absorption studies to assess the entrance and permeation of substances, such as nutrients or drugs [1].
+Within these studies, digestion blanks serve as control samples to compare with the digested ingredients or food of interest.
+The digesta contains digestive enzymes and bile salts at concentrations that, although physiologically relevant, can harm cells.
+Therefore, various strategies exist to detoxify this digesta, one of which is dilution with culture medium [2].
+However, extensive dilution of the sample complicates subsequent analysis.

-This guide compares the BE-Doubleflow (BDF) device as GOC dynamic system with static culture for the set-up parameters for absorption studies using a digestion blank.
+This guide compares the Be-Doubleflow (BDF) device as GOC dynamic system with static culture for the set-up parameters for absorption studies using a digestion blank.

 Materials

-1. BE-Doubleflow device
+1. Be-Doubleflow device

-Figure 1 BE-Doubleflow device and cell culture scheme in the device channels.
+Figure 1 Be-Doubleflow device and cell culture scheme in the device channels.

-BE-Doubleflow (BDF) design (Figure 1) consists of two perfusable channels connected via a PET porous membrane.
+Be-Doubleflow (BDF) design (Figure 1) consists of two perfusable channels connected via a PET porous membrane.
 This device is suitable to study the crosstalk between different 2D and 3D cultures in a biomimetic environment and control the efficiency of the interaction by selecting the optimal pore size for specific applications.
 It is optimal when gas control is needed, for studying the effect of circulating particles (bacteria, immune system, circulating tumour cells) and for epithelium/endothelium barrier models when flux plays a role in both sides of the co-culture.
 In this work, the upper/apical channel is destined for intestine lumen and the lower/basal channel as endothelial vessel.

 * The volumes presented in the table are theoretical values calculated for the standard products.
 Changes in the device features of custom chips may modify the exact channel volume.

-2. Fluigent´s Equipment
+2. Fluigent’s Equipment

 Figure 2.
 Positive controllers